duneroadrunner/SaferCPlusPlus/index.md

 Probably the biggest difference though, is that SaferCPlusPlus does not restrict the number and type of references to an object that can exist at one time (i.e. the "exclusivity of mutable references") the way Rust does.
 With respect to memory safety, the benefit of this restriction is that it ensures that objects with "arbitrary lifespan" (like an element in a (resizable) vector) are not deallocated while other references to that object still exist.

 But most objects do not have "arbitrary lifespan".
 (Both Rust and SaferCPlusPlus encourage most objects to have "scope lifespan".)
 So most of the time, from a memory safety perspective, this restriction is not necessary.
-In most cases there is no run-time cost to enforce the rule in Rust, but in some cases enforcement has to be provided by a `Cell` wrapper, which does have a run-time cost, or a `RefCell` wrapper, which also introduces the possibility of a panic.
+In most cases there is no run-time cost to enforce the rule in Rust, but in some cases enforcement requires the use of a `Cell` wrapper, which can have some run-time cost, or a `RefCell` wrapper, which also introduces the possibility of a panic.

 Another difference is the available options for dealing with scope lifetime restrictions.
 For example, let's say that instead of a list (or whatever container) of objects, you have a list of references to existing objects.
 And let's say that at some point you want to insert a reference to local variable (allocated on the stack) (as with the C++ example [here](https://github.com/duneroadrunner/misc/blob/master/201/8/Jul/implications%20of%20the%20lifetime%20checker%20restrictions.md#snippet-4)).
-Unfortunately, Rust only allows you to (safely) do so in cases where the variable is "structurally" guaranteed to outlive the vector container itself.
-This is understandable, as otherwise you could end up with the vector containing a reference that is no longer valid.
+Unfortunately, Rust only allows you to (safely) do so in cases where the variable is "structurally" guaranteed to outlive the list container itself.
+This is understandable, as otherwise you could end up with the list containing a reference that is no longer valid.

 But you could imagine scenarios where you might want to temporarily insert a reference to a (stack allocated) local variable that does not outlive the container.
 In order to (safely) support this you'd need a reference type that can safely handle the potential disappearance of its target object.
 In Rust, the `Weak` reference is the only one that has this property.
 But `Weak` references cannot target (stack allocated) local variables, so we're kind of out of luck.
 SaferCPlusPlus' registered pointers, on the other hand, safely handle the potential disappearance of their target and are able to target (stack allocated) local variables.
 Registered pointers do have a run-time cost, but that is often outweighed by the benefit of allowing the target object to be a (stack allocated) local variable, rather than, say, a (heap allocated) "reference counted" object.